Antony SeppiDirector of Flow

 What are the program rollout and timelines going forward?

 Our program is based on cohorts.
-8-10 quality startups will be selected for our first official cohort that begins in February 2017.
+8-10 quality startups will be selected for the 2018 cohort that begins in February 2018.

 What are the programmatic details?